Faresalghazy/PiCa/README.md

 You are now ready to control your car :) .

 ## Configuring video
-By default, video is disabled, uncomment the following line to enable it
+By default, video is disabled, uncomment the following line to enable it:

 ----------